Patrick Dangerfield: AFL career

-Adelaide
+Adelaide (2008–2015)

 2008–2011: Early career

 Patrick Dangerfield was selected by Adelaide with the tenth pick in the 2007 National Draft.
-Dangerfield's selection caused immediate controversy as he spent his first AFL year studying in his home state, Victoria, and could not train with the club consistently, while other possible selections such as Brad Ebert began their AFL careers in the senior side.
-During 2008 he played for the Geelong Falcons in the TAC Cup while studying and training with Adelaide when possible.
+Dangerfield's selection caused immediate controversy, as he spent his first AFL year studying in his home state, Victoria, and could not train with the club consistently, while other possible selections such as Brad Ebert began their AFL careers in the senior side.
+During 2008, he played for the Geelong Falcons in the TAC Cup while studying and training with Adelaide when possible.
 Despite his disadvantages, Dangerfield made his debut for the Crows in their round 20 clash against Essendon during the 2008 AFL season, recording 9 disposals and 1 goal.
 Dangerfield played one more game for the season, the following week in round 21, recording 3 disposals.